Employment of Minors Child Labor Act

 The Bureau of Labor Law Compliance is responsible for the administration, education, and enforcement of labor laws.
 As such, it provides employers and employees with educational outreach seminars, conducts investigations and resolves disputes when complaints are received.

-If you wish to file a complaint under the Child Labor Act, please use this form.
+If you wish to file a complaint under the Child Labor Act, please use one of the methods outlined here.